sjdirect/nrobots/README.md

 A robots.txt parser written in c#.

-This is an unofficial fork of NRobots.txt on codeplex with extended functionality.
+This is an unofficial & unsupported fork of NRobots.txt on codeplex with extended functionality.
 For full documentation see https://nrobots.codeplex.com/.

 ## Project Description:
 The Robots Exclusion Protocol or robots.txt protocol, is a convention to prevent cooperating web spiders and other web robots from accessing all or part of a website which is otherwise publicly viewable.